-A discussion of air pollution and potential health effects was provided on pages IV.B-2 through IV.B-8 of the LACMA Draft EIR.
-In addition, the national and state criteria pollutants and the applicable ambient air quality standards were listed in Table IV.B-1 on page IV.B-3 of the LACMA Draft EIR.
+A discussion of air pollution and potential health effects was provided on pages IV.B-2 through IV.B-7 of the Draft Supplemental EIR.
+In addition, the national and state criteria pollutants and the applicable ambient air quality standards were listed in Table IV.B-1 on page IV.B-4 of the Draft Supplemental EIR.

-Ambient air pollution is a major public health concern.
+Ambient air pollution is a public health concern.
 Excess deaths and increases in illnesses associated with high air pollution levels have been documented in several episodes as early as 1930 in Meuse Valley, Belgium; 1948 in Donora, Pennsylvania; and 1952 in London.
 Although the levels of pollutants that occurred during these acute episodes are now unlikely in the United States, ambient air pollution continues to be linked to increases in respiratory illness (morbidity) and increases in death rates (mortality).